Physical Address

 The audio quality of wireless IEMs depends on factors like the system’s frequency response, signal-to-noise ratio, and the audio codec employed.
 They are in the format of 16bit/32KHz, 24bit/44.1KHz and so on.
 The higher the resolution is, the more advanced technology is required to prevent a sensible latency.
 Low latency is critical to ensure real-time monitoring without noticeable delays, which can disrupt a performance.

-Wireless IEM systems can operate in mono or stereo modes.
+Wireless IEM can operate in mono or stereo modes.
 Mono mode delivers the same audio signal to both ears, which can be sufficient for basic monitoring needs and may offer lower latency.
 Stereo mode provides separate left and right audio channels, allowing for a more immersive and spatial audio experience, beneficial for complex performances requiring detailed monitoring.
 Some systems offer flexible switching between mono and stereo modes to accommodate different performance requirements.

 EverSync, Cloudvocal’s wireless IEM system, operates on the 5.8 GHz ISM band, offering global compatibility.
 It features: